 top of page

-Play Therapists receive extensive training in subjects such as child development and attachment (the bonding process).
-They are also trained to use play, a child’s natural form of expression, as a means for understanding and communicating with children about feelings, thoughts and behaviour.
+A qualified therapist receives extensive training in subjects such as child development and attachment (the bonding process).
+They are also trained to use play, a child’s natural form of expression as a means for understanding and communicating with children about feelings, thoughts and behaviour.

-The Play Therapist will begin by carefully listening to your concerns about your child and family.
-They will review their history and find out about the stresses the family have been through so that they can help your child to make sense of it.
+The therapist will begin by carefully listening to your concerns about your child and family.
+They will review their history and find out about the stresses the family have experienced, so that they can support your child and you.

-The Play Therapist may ask to seek information from school and other significant adults in their lives.
+The therapist may ask to seek information from school and other significant adults in their lives.
 An assessment is made of your child’s strengths as well as their difficulties.

-Your child’s Play Therapist will talk with you about what to tell your child about their Play Therapy and how to anticipate and answer your child’s questions.
-You can also visit the children’s information page for child friendly wording.
+Your child’s therapist will talk with you about what to tell your child about their sessions and how to anticipate any questions.
 They may work as part of a team of other professionals or independently, and may suggest a referral for other professional intervention as part of the support.
 This might include support for you.

 Beacons Play Therapy.
 Children's therapy and alternative support in schools and Home.